Year after year, I look forward to the holidays in New York City.

 DYKER HEIGHTS CHRISTMAS LIGHTS

-Many homes are decorated the week after Thanksgiving, but the prime viewing time is mid-December.
+Many homeowners put up their displays the week after Thanksgiving, but the prime viewing time is mid-December up to just after Christmas.

 Read our post on how to experience the Dyker Heights lights, including tips on how to get here and which areas to visit.

 - Location: Dyker Heights, Brooklyn.
 The best lights are from 11th Avenue to 13th Avenue and from 83rd Street to 86th Street.
-The closest subway is the D/M trains at 18th Avenue.
+The closest subway is the D/M train at 18th Avenue.

-- When to go: Best viewing hours are from 5 pm to 9 pm.
+- When to go: The best viewing hours are from 5 pm to 9 pm.
 (Also, most say that weekends have better displays than weeknights)

-- Or you can go with us on our pay-what-you-wish guided tour.
+- Or you can go with us on our guided tour.

-- NOTE: The best lights are about a mile from the subway stop, so prepare accordingly in terms of footwear and dressing for the cold!
+- NOTE: The best lights are about a mile from the subway stop, so dress for the cold, especially if you do go at night when temperatures drop.

 CHRISTMAS MUSICALS AND SHOWS